hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/configuration-file-structure.md

 HotRod generates code according to the metadata retrieved from a live existing database (a *sandbox* database) that typically resides in the development environment.

-Although the database engines provide an abundant amount of metadata for the tables and other database objects, some external metadata is still needed for the generation, as well as some extra configuration to tailor the resulting persistence to each specific application.
+Although database engines provide an copious amount of metadata for the tables and other database objects, some external metadata is still needed for the generation, as well as some extra configuration to tailor the resulting persistence to each specific application.
 These extra details fall into the following categories: